On Uncertainty Calibration for Equivariant Functions: Background

 \subsection{Equivariant Learning}

-Aligning with \cite{wang2024general}, we first establish an equivariant learning framework that describes assumptions on the ground truth and hypothesis class.

-\paragraph{Equivariant Learning Framework.} We work in the deterministic realizable case of statistical learning theory: data distribution is defined on $X$ and given by the probability density function $p : X \to \mathbb{R}$, labels are given deterministically by a ground truth function $f : X \to Y$.
+Following \cite{wang2024general}, we first establish an equivariant learning setting that describes assumptions on the ground truth and hypothesis class.
+We work in the deterministic realizable case of statistical learning theory: data distribution is defined on $X$ and given by the probability density function $p \colon X \to \mathbb{R}$, labels are given deterministically by a ground truth function $f \colon X \to Y$.
 Following this standard statistical learning framework, we assume that training and testing samples are drawn i.i.d.\ from the same underlying distribution~$p$, i.e., no distribution shift occurs at test time.
-The goal for a function space $\mathscr{H} = \{h : X \to Y \}$ is to fit the function $f$ by minimizing an error function $\text{err}(h)$.
-Let $\mathds{1}(x)$ be an indicator function that equals to $1$ if the condition in the argument is satisfied and $0$ otherwise.
+The goal for a function space $\mathscr{H} = \{h \colon X \to Y \}$ is to fit the function $f$ by minimizing an error function $\text{err}(h)$.
+Let $\mathds{1}(x)$ be an indicator function that equals $1$ if the condition in the argument is satisfied and $0$ otherwise.
 In classification, $\text{err}(h)$ is the classification error rate; for regression tasks, the error function is a $L_2$ norm function,